Robert de Brus, 5th Lord of Annandale: The Great Cause

 After this extinction of the senior line of the Scottish royal house (the line of William I of Scotland) David of Huntingdon's descendants were the primary candidates for the throne.
 The two most notable claimants to the throne, John Balliol and Robert himself represented descent through David's daughters Margaret and Isobel, respectively.

 Robert Bruce pleaded tanistry and proximity of blood in the succession dispute.
 He descended from the second daughter of David of Huntingdon, whereas John Balliol descended from the eldest, and thus had the lineal right.
-However, Robert was a second cousin of kings of Scotland and descended in fourth generation from King David I of Scotland, whereas John Balliol was a third cousin of kings and descended in fifth generation from King David I, the most recent common ancestor who had been Scottish king.
+However, Robert was a second cousin of King Alexander of Scotland and descended in fourth generation from King David I of Scotland, whereas John Balliol was a second cousin once removed from Alexander III and third cousin once removed of presumptive Queen Margaret and descended in fifth generation from King David I, the most recent common ancestor who had been Scottish king.
 The ensuing 'Great Cause' was concluded in 1292.
 It gave the Crown of Scotland to his family's great rival, John Balliol.
 The events took place as follows:

 Soon after the death of young queen Margaret, Robert Bruce raised a body of men with the help of the earls of Mar and Atholl and marched to Perth with a considerable following and uncertain intentions.
 Bishop William Fraser of St. Andrews, worried of the possibility of civil war, wrote to King Edward I of England, asking for his assistance in choosing a new monarch.

 Edward took this chance to demand sasine of the Scottish royal estate, but agreed to pass judgment in return for recognition of his suzerainty.
 The guardians of Scotland denied him this, but Robert Bruce was quick to pay homage.
 All the claimants swore oaths of homage, and John Balliol was the last to do so.
 The guardians were forced to concede and were thus reinstated by Edward.

 Judgment processed slowly.
 On 3 August 1291 Edward asked both Balliol and Bruce to choose forty auditors while he himself chose twenty-four, to decide the case.
 After considering all of the arguments, in early November 1292 the court decided in favour of John Balliol, having the superior claim in feudal law, not to mention greater support from the kingdom of Scotland.
 In accordance with this, final judgement was given by Edward on 17 November.
 On 30 November, John Balliol was crowned as King of Scots at Scone Abbey.
 On 26 December, at Newcastle upon Tyne, King John swore homage to Edward for the kingdom of Scotland.
 Edward soon made it clear that he regarded the country as his vassal state.
 The Bruce family thus lost what they regarded as their rightful place on the Scottish throne.